Home arrow Diving Park arrow Scuba Diving arrow Safety

 Safety

 We place extreme priority on accident free diving.
 We get very uncomfortable when you put others in danger.
-Hence, we are not interested whether your 1st and 2nd stages fit together - entirely your problem.
-We will, however, spot check tanks' revision dates and, depending on expiry date, ask you to empty it as long as the tank remains among our clients.
+We will therefore, spot check tanks' revision dates and, depending on expiry date, ask you to empty it as long as the tank remains among our clients.
 Expired tanks will not be filled.

 Rules for Behaviour